Larry Williams (American football)

-Lawrence Richard Williams II (born July 3, 1963) is a former American football offensive guard who played five seasons in the National Football League (NFL) with the Cleveland Browns, New Orleans Saints and New England Patriots.
-He was drafted by the Cleveland Browns in the tenth round of the 1985 NFL Draft.
-He played college football at the University of Notre Dame and attended Mater Dei High School in Santa Ana, California.
-Williams was also a member of the San Diego Chargers of the NFL.
-He was the athletic director of the Portland Pilots from 2004 to 2011 and the Marquette Golden Eagles from 2012 to 2013.
+Lawrence Richard Williams II (July 3, 1963 – October 16, 2025) was an American professional football player and college administrator.
+He played five seasons as an offensive guard in the National Football League (NFL).
+After his football career, he became an athletic director.

+Early life

+Williams was born on July 3, 1963, in Orange, California, and attended Mater Dei High School in Santa Ana.

 College career

-Williams played college football for the Notre Dame Fighting Irish.
-He earned All-American honors twice during his college career.
+Williams was an offensive lineman for the Notre Dame Fighting Irish.
+He twice earned second-team All-American honors during his college career: as a junior he was selected by Football News, and as a senior by United Press International (UPI).
 He graduated from Notre Dame with a Bachelor of Arts degree in 1985.

 Professional career

-Williams was selected by the Cleveland Browns with the 259th pick in the 1985 NFL Draft.
+Williams was selected by the Cleveland Browns in the tenth round with the 259th pick in the 1985 NFL draft.
 He played in 42 games, starting 33, for the Browns from 1986 to 1988.
 He became a free agent in February 1989 when he was left unprotected by the Browns because of a shoulder surgery in January 1989.
 Williams signed with the San Diego Chargers on March 7, 1989.
 He was placed on the physically unable to perform list on August 29, 1989.
 He was released by the Chargers on September 3, 1990.
 Williams played in six games, starting two, for the New Orleans Saints during the 1991 season.
 He played in thirteen games, starting nine, for the New England Patriots in 1992.
 He retired in 1993 while still a member of the Patriots.

+Post-NFL

+Williams studied law at Cleveland State from 1986 to 1989.
+He earned a J.D. degree from the University of San Diego School of Law in 1992.
+He practiced law for six years for Baker & Daniels, an Indianapolis-based firm, after his football career.
+He then returned to Notre Dame to work on licensing and product marketing for the athletic department from 1999 to 2003.